LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                          thread warp.
  ========================================= ============= =======================================

-When a cuda/hip policy leaves parameters like the block size and/or grid size unspecified a concretizer object is used to decide those parameters.
+When a CUDA or HIP policy leaves parameters like the block size and/or grid size unspecified a concretizer object is used to decide those parameters.
 The following concretizers are available to use in the ``cuda/hip_exec_occ_custom``
 policies: